What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 The city is home to many public art installations, including the iconic LOVE sculpture in Collins Park and the Rainbow Bridge on Bayshore Drive.

-Miami’s unique architecture also lends itself to artistic expression, with buildings such as the Bacardi Building and the Fontainebleau Miami Beach featuring stunning designs that blend art and function.
+The city’s unique architecture also lends itself to artistic expression, with buildings such as the Bacardi Building and the Fontainebleau Miami Beach featuring stunning designs that blend art and function.

-Exploring Miami’s art scene is an experience that can not be missed, as it is both in the public space as well as in museums and galleries.
-Whether you’re a seasoned art enthusiast or simply appreciate beauty and creativity, there’s something for everyone in this vibrant city.
+Exploring the city art scene is an experience that can not be missed, as it is both in the public space as well as in museums and galleries.

 3. Explore The Miami Architecture